Sjögren's Syndrome Overview

 Sjögren's syndrome often occurs in people who have other rheumatic disorders such as rheumatoid arthritis, systemic lupus erythematosus, scleroderma, or polymyositis/dermatomyositis.
 This is described as secondary Sjögren's syndrome.
 When the syndrome occurs without another rheumatic disorder, it is called primary Sjögren's syndrome.

-Sjögren's syndrome affects 0.1%-3% of the population of the United States.
+Sjögren's syndrome affects a small portion of the population of the United States.
 The condition is found throughout the world and in all ethnic groups.
 While Sjögren's syndrome can strike anyone, it most often affects middle-aged and elderly women.

 Kanchan Pema, MD